Please complete all assignments by the due date listed in WebCampus. You can work in groups but please submit the materials individually.

 Exercise 2.1c.

-Does the 90% confidence interval around the slope estimate (estimated from simulated data with a sample size of 10) contain the “true” slope parameter value 90% of the time (a frequentist question!).
-In your Word document, explain how you addressed this question.
+Does the 90% confidence interval around the slope estimate (estimated from simulated data with a sample size of 10) contain the “true” slope parameter value 90% of the time?
+In your WebCampus submission, explain how you addressed this question.
 Did you need more than 100 simulated data sets to answer this question?

 ASIDE: review of conditional statements in R